atahankocak/AI-in-Soccer/README.md

 # A.I-in-Soccer (THIS REPO IS UNDER CONSTRUCTON!
 I PLAN TO FINISH IT BY APRIL 10.
-Thank You, Atahan)
+Thank You, Atahan...Almost done 4/10/2020)

 ## Table of Contents
 * [General Info](#general-info)